tqandrade/snmp-fiberhome/README.md

 ## setLanPorts()

 **Description:** Configures the lan ports of a particular ONU, allowing you to add vlans as well as enable or disable the ports.
-Values for `transparent` and `tag` parameters must be within the range 1 to 4085.
+Values for `cvlanId`, `translation.value` and `vlanId` parameters must be within the range 1 to 4085.
 The parameter `cos` must be within the range 0 to 7

 **Function signature:**